espin086/coursera-machinelearning-project/README.md

 The ensemble model took the outputs from the model above and fit those outputs to the data using a random forest model

 ##Output & Expected Out-of-Sample Error

+The out-of-sample errors accuracy are shown below for each of the models, plus the out-of-sample error is shown for the ensemble model which is the final prediction for the out-of-sample error